marianatorres4/marianatorres4.github.io/_pages/cv.md

 For a list of my publications, please go to the [Publications](/publications/ "Publications") page.

 ## Talks
-For a list of talks and presentations I gave, please go to the [Talks](/talks/ "Talks") page.
+For a list of talks and presentations I gave, please go to the [Presentations](/presentations/ "Presentations") page.

 ## Teaching
 For a list of courses I taught, please go to the [Teaching](/teaching/ "Teaching") page.